dnl-rss/secureum-slot2-solidity101/00_precontract.md

 ### 5. SPDX License Identifier

+SPDX = Software Package Data Exchange.

->Solidity files should start with a comment indicating the license.
+> Solidity files should start with a comment indicating the SPDX license.
 The compiler includes the supplied string in bytecode metadata.

 ```solidity
 // SPDX-License-Identifier:MIT